 What made you choose to support Hope for Children?

 In 1998 my twin daughters Olivia and Imogen were born too early.
-Sadly despite the best efforts of the medical team they didn’t survive but they are never far from my thoughts. i wanted to raise money in their memory and started running half marathons then marathons then ultras to do so.
+Sadly despite the best efforts of the medical team they didn’t survive but they are never far from my thoughts.
+I wanted to raise money in their memory and started running half marathons then marathons then ultras to do so.
 Initially for premature baby charities but I found the process very impersonal.
-I was one of a large number of fundraisers but other than the link through my girls it couldn’t feel a relationship to the charity.
+I was one of a large number of fundraisers but other than the link through my girls I couldn’t feel a relationship to the charity.
 I then found Hope for Children quite by chance while choosing a charity to run for the London marathon one year.
 It felt right to support them when I considered that my girls died despite all the best efforts of the medical teams.
 There are kids around the world dying for the want of the basics which we take for granted.
-And thats not right.
-Also I found Hope for children is a small charity and I quickly felt part of the team.
+And that's not right.
+Also I found Hope for Children is a small charity and I quickly felt part of the team.
 I felt my fundraising was really being used to good effect.

 In your own words, how have you supported Hope for Children in the past?

 Fundraising through running events - the London marathon and the Marathon des Sables

 Tell us about how you organised your MdS challenge.
 Did you always think it would be such a success?